vazome/vazome.tech/content/AI and MLOps/Creating a Python Project (PyTorch).md

 Our initial directory will contain all necessary boilerplate environment configurations to begin with coding:
 ![[Pasted image 20250605194251.png]]
+For more info on `pyproject.toml` and other environment files, refer to: [Working on projects \| uv](https://docs.astral.sh/uv/guides/projects/)
 ## If you use WSL 2
 To enable CUDA on WSL Ubuntu 24.04, install the following:
 ``` shell